💳

 ADOPTION:

-Current - 5 years
+Current to 5 years

 Large banks and financial institutions.